Scale lives in the data model

 );

 This is clean.
-Each fact lives in one place.
+Each fact lives in exactly one place, which is a good place for facts to live.

 Now add the read: